wyattniese03/wyattniese03/README.md

 - I’m currently working on creating a home page with html

-- I’m currently learning systems 1 , data structures and algorithms
+- I’m currently learning Intro to database systems and Intro to artificial intelligence

 - How to reach me: www.linkedin.com/in/wyatt-niese-53159b231